ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 # Upgrading existing {{site.data.keyword.blockstorageshort}} to enhanced {{site.data.keyword.blockstorageshort}}

 Enhanced {{site.data.keyword.blockstoragefull}} is now available in select data centers.
+To see the list of upgraded data centers and available features such as adjustable IOPS rates and expandable volumes, click [here](new-ibm-block-and-file-storage-location-and-features.html).
 For more information on provider-managed encrypted storage, read the [{{site.data.keyword.blockstorageshort}} Encryption-At-Rest](block-file-storage-encryption-rest.html) article.
-To see the list of upgraded data centers and available features such as adjustable IOPS rates and expandable volumes click [here](new-ibm-block-and-file-storage-location-and-features.html).

 The preferred migration path is to connect to both LUNs simultaneously and transfer data directly from one LUN to another.
 The specifics depend on your operating system and whether the data is expected to change during the copy operation.